 Apple's iCloud service permits users to store, back up, access, view, edit, and share a variety of files and information, including documents, spreadsheets, presentations, photos, videos, music, email, bookmarks, and more across multiple devices and platforms, including with other authorized users.
 The devices across which iCloud users can share files include Macs, iPhones, iPads, iPod touches, and Windows PCs and tablets.

-Using iCloud, users can also locate lost equipment.
-The Find My iPhone feature permits iCloud users to track iPhones, iPads, and Macs.
-Users can sign into iCloud or use the Find My iPhone app to determine the location of a missing device for which the feature was previously enabled.
+Using iCloud, users can also locate lost equipment or locate friends.
+The Find iPhone feature—to be renamed Find My with —permits iCloud users to track iPhones, iPads, Apple Watches, and Macs.
+Users can sign into iCloud or use the Find iPhone app to determine the location of a missing device for which the feature was previously enabled.
+The Find Friends app, meanwhile, permits locating friends and family members.

 If a device is lost, iCloud users can remotely send the device a command placing it in Lost Mode, which helps protect the device's data against unauthorized use and encourages whoever retrieves the device to call the owner. iCloud users can also implement a remote erase operation, if necessary to remove personal data from a lost device.